Evan-sudo/Evan/content/publication/conference-paper/index.md

 ---
-title: 'Soft-ACK based Outer Loop Link Adaptation for Latency-constrained 5G Video Conferencing'
+title: "Soft-ACK based Outer Loop Link Adaptation for Latency-constrained 5G Video Conferencing"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here